Anof-cyber/PyCript-Docs/Examples.md

 To encrypt and decrypt messages, you will need to choose two separate files; one for encryption and one for decryption.

-?> **IMPORTANT:** The extension requires the encryption and decryption file before doing anyting.
+?> **IMPORTANT:** The extension requires encryption and decryption files before doing anything.
 ***